 You might be surprised to discover what else antibiotics can do to you.
-An antibiotic named Tequin was taken off the market in 2006 after links to Diabetes were established.
+An antibiotic named Tequin was taken off the market in 2006 after links to diabetes were established.
 A recent study has linked early antibiotic use in children to the later development of eczema.
-And a 2012 study linked antibiotics to the rapidly increasing incidence of asthma among children.
+A 2012 study linked antibiotics to the rapidly increasing incidence of asthma among children.
 And several epidemiological studies have showed a clear link between antibiotics and childhood obesity.

-The most obvious alternative to antibiotics is a few days of rest and healthy eating.
+The most obvious alternative to antibiotics is simple – a few days of rest and healthy eating!
 So many of us continue to go to work when we’re ill, just because we’re worried that taking days off might be looked upon unfavorably.
-Don’t make the same mistake with your child – missing a few days of school is not a big deal compared to the long term health of their immune system!
+Don’t make the same mistake with your child – missing a few days of school is not a big deal compared to the long term health of their immune system.
 Ask your doctor if he thinks the infection will clear up with time, and consider taking a rain check on the antibiotics.

 Another big problem with antibiotics is that they are so often prescribed incorrectly for viral infections.
 In this case the antibiotics will have little effect on your child’s illness, but they will still destroy the balance in your gut and leave your immune system severely weakened.
 This is a problem in many countries where controls on antibiotics are less stringent, or where they are even available over the counter.